Special offer

 Read our editorial guidelines

 Your first employee can transform your business by bringing inspiration, perspective and skills.
 Hiring your first employee is an exciting and challenging process, especially if you don’t have an HR team or hiring experience.
-Here’s a step-by-step guide of the hiring process in Canada from start to finish.
+In this article, we give you guidance on the hiring process in Canada from start to finish.

 Ready to get started?